thomasandersen77/kotlin-httpclient-dsl/README.md

 # kotlin-httpclient-dsl

-A simple DSL on top of Java's HttpClient for simple, structured integration with other http-services from your Kotlin-application
+A simple DSL on top of Java's HttpClient for easy, structured integration with other http-services from your Kotlin-application

 ```kotlin
         val supplierFunction : () -> String =  { http.get("/admin/ping").body().toString() }